 The Company has issued share-based awards with performance-based vesting criteria.
 Achievement of the milestones must be probable before the Company begins recording share-based compensation expense.
 When the performance-based vesting criteria is considered probable, the Company begins to recognize compensation expense at that time.
 In the period that achievement of the performance-based criteria is deemed probable, US GAAP requires the immediate recognition of all previously unrecognized compensation since the original grant date.
 As a result, compensation expense recorded in the period that achievement is deemed probable could include a substantial amount of previously unrecorded compensation expense related to the prior periods.
 For any share-based awards where performance-based vesting criteria is no longer considered probable, previously recognized compensation cost would be reversed.
-As of December 31, 2020, the Company has deemed the achievement of the performance-based criteria to be probable for all share-based awards with performance-based vesting criteria.
+As of December 31, 2021, the Company has deemed the achievement of the performance-based criteria to be probable for all share-based awards with performance-based vesting criteria, except for the Criteria Four award, as defined in Note 10.

-The Company applies ASU 2018-07, "Improvements to Nonemployee Share-Based Payment Accounting," which generally expands the scope of ASC 718, Compensation - Stock Compensation, to include share-based payment transactions for acquiring goods and services from nonemployees and supersedes the guidance in ASC 505-50, Equity-Based Payments to Non-employees, which previously included the accounting for nonemployee awards.
+The Company applies Accounting Standards Update ("ASU") 2018-07, "Improvements to Nonemployee Share-Based Payment Accounting," which generally expands the scope of ASC 718, "Compensation - Stock Compensation," to include share-based payment transactions for acquiring goods and services from nonemployees and supersedes the guidance in ASC 505-50, "Equity-Based Payments to Non-employees," which previously included the accounting for nonemployee awards.